exascale-genomics/mvp-wgs-sv/README.md

 | [DeepSV](https://github.com/CSuperlei/DeepSV)  | Deletions   |  Y | N | Python | Y |
 | [sv-channels](https://github.com/GooglingTheCancerGenome/sv-channels)  | Insertions, deletions, <br /> translocations, inversions, <br /> duplications  |  Y | N | Python | Y |

+<sup>\*</sup> BreakDancer has two modes, BreakDancerMax and BreakDancerMini.
+While the former is for large SVs, the latter is designed for calling small indels (of 10-100 base pairs) using normally mapped read pairs.

 ## References
 This is what others are doing: